Les Ambassadeurs Club: Early years

-The Le Cercle gaming club for members of Les Ambassadeurs was established at the club in May 1961 after the passing of the Betting and Gaming Act 1960.
+Le Cercle gaming club for members of Les Ambassadeurs was established at the club in May 1961 after the passing of the Betting and Gaming Act 1960.
 The Garrison Room, a nightclub, was established in the basement of the building.
 Mills was subsequently convicted in 1963 at Bow Street Magistrates' Court under the Betting and Gaming Act in a case involving the legality of charges imposed in Chemin de fer at Le Cercle but his appeal was successfully heard at the Queen's Bench Division of the High Court of Justice in December 1963 in Mills v.
 Mackinnon.
 John Stanley, 18th Earl of Derby lost £165,000 in an evening gambling at the club in the 1960s.
 The extent of Derby's losses caused the souring of Mills's relationship with fellow casino owner John Aspinall, who had previously had Derby as a regular patron.
 Le Cercle lost their gambling licence in 1978 following convictions against the company and a former manager for breaches of the gaming act.

 Recent years

-Mills ran the casino until 1981 when the leasehold was bought by casino group London Clubs International.
-In 2006 Les Ambassadeurs was sold to the Indonesian businessman Putera Sampoerna for £115 million.
+Mills ran the casino until 1981, when the leasehold was bought by casino group London Clubs International.
+In 2006, Les Ambassadeurs was sold to the Indonesian businessman Putera Sampoerna for £115 million.
 The freehold of 5 Hamilton Place was put up for sale for £50 million by the Crown Estate in 2012.
-In 2016 it was announced that all the shares were to be purchased by Hong Kong listed Landing International Development Ltd. This move was designed to focus on the Asian market opportunities in London.
+In 2016, it was announced that all the shares were to be purchased by Hong Kong listed Landing International Development Ltd. This move was designed to focus on the Asian market opportunities in London.
 Les Ambassadeurs has since been sold to another Chinese business person, Paul Ho Chung Suen, who also owns Birmingham City F.C.

 Notable members of the club have included film producer Betty Box, bookmaker Victor Chandler, football manager Alex Ferguson, businessman Philip Green, attorney general Michael Havers, Baron Havers, entrepreneurs Robert and Vincent Tchenguiz, and football agent Pini Zahavi.
 The negotiations for José Mourinho to become the manager of Chelsea F.C. took place at the club in 2004 between Mourinho, his agent Jorge Mendes, and Zahavi.
-In 2004 Philip Green won £2 million playing roulette at the club, and in 2006 as he celebrated with friends at Les Ambassadeurs after receiving his knighthood, Green initially lost £700,000 at blackjack before recovering the sum through roulette.
-A 2007 article in The Evening Standard described Les Ambassadeurs as attracting a predominantly Middle Eastern clientele of "Kuwaitis, Saudis, and Iranian Jews" and that a 2005 profit warning from the club was partially caused by a decline in gambling revenues during Ramadan.
+In 2004, Philip Green won £2 million playing roulette at the club, and in 2006, as he celebrated with friends at Les Ambassadeurs after receiving his knighthood, Green initially lost £700,000 at blackjack before recovering the sum through roulette.
+A 2007 article in The Evening Standard described Les Ambassadeurs as attracting a predominantly Middle Eastern clientele of "Kuwaitis, Saudis, and Iranian Jews", and that a 2005 profit warning from the club was partially caused by a decline in gambling revenues during Ramadan.

-The Building formally had a garden that extended into what is now Park Lane, the garden was reduced in size when Park Lane was widened in the 1960s.
-A ground floor extension was later built and this stood until replaced with a terrace and green roof in 2014.
+The building formerly had a garden that extended into what is now Park Lane; the garden was reduced in size when Park Lane was widened in the 1960s.
+A ground floor extension was later built, and this stood until replaced with a terrace and green roof in 2014.